 If you are interested in earning credit through CLEP and want to learn more about it, the Registrar suggests the following website: http://www.collegeboard.com/student/testing/clep/about.html

 The School of Nursing utilizes the Excelsior program as an option to enable qualified Registered Nurses to earn credit towards the Bachelor of Science in Nursing degree.

 Credit may also be awarded for other courses through the successful completion of Excelsior examinations.
 A listing of acceptable examinations is available from the Registrar in Patroness Hall.

 Graceland University may award up to 30 semester hours of undergraduate credit for college-level learning that has occurred from prior work and life experiences.
 Prior learning is evaluated by appropriate department faculty for degree-seeking students who have been admitted to the university.
+Experiential learning credit cannot substitute for an internship or a practicum.
+An internship/practicum is a unique and specific learning experience requiring planning and preparation ahead of the internship/practicum experience.
 Students are assessed a nonrefundable evaluation fee and a recording fee for each credit hour recorded.

 Students requesting experiential learning credit must submit, at least one year prior to graduation, a completed Request for Experiential Learning Credit form for each course and supporting documentation that verifies learning.
 Credit is generally awarded for learning that:

 - will apply toward the student’s undergraduate degree program;

 - demonstrates a level of achievement defined by department faculty, i.e., course objectives are understood at the same level of understanding achieved through enrollment in the course;